100% FREE CONSULTATION

 Broken Bones

 Common causes of broken bones in construction accidents include falls from heights, being struck by objects, or getting caught in machinery.
-Proper safety measures, such as using personal protective equipment and ensuring a safe working environment, can help reduce the risk of these injuries.

 Burns and Lacerations